-The proposed updates to the CDSP would tailor zoning districts to current community needs in alignment with the vision of the General Plan.
-The focus of the CDSP Update allows for financially feasible commercial and residential developments, and helps ensure that new buildings, streetscape improvements, and added amenities contribute positively to the pedestrian experience.
+The proposed LPSP would update zoning districts tailored to current community needs in alignment with the General Plan vision.
+As show above, Figure 5 shows the generalized zoning for the LPSP area.
+The focus of the LPSP allows for financially feasible commercial and residential developments, and helps ensure that new buildings, streetscape improvements, and added amenities contribute positively to the pedestrian experience.
 This updated approach to land use regulation would support a mixed-use area that creates a range of opportunities for higher-density, transit-oriented development, served by multimodal linkage, and pedestrian open space amenities.
-The CDSP Update would contain the following zoning districts and corresponding objectives:
+Figure 6 above shows the proposed zoning designations for the LPSP.
+The LPSP would contain the following zones and corresponding objectives: